PLAGUELAND/WELCOME2PLAGUELAND/README.md

 You can call me Plague or Atlas (or the name of whatever character I have as my skin!)

-18 | Any/All Pronouns | Biology/Taxidermy student, big anatomy nerd kindof a freak in general sorry
+18 | Any/All Pronouns | Biology (anatomy, zoology) / taxidermy student, big horror nerd kindof a freak in general sorry

 I'm a very big fan of unimportant side characters.